nicolesunshinegasoline/kickstarter-analysis/README.md

 - Note that across all years, approximately 60% of successful campaigns launched during May - July had a goal between 1-5K.
 - An average of 14% of the successful campaigns had a goal of 5k-10k.
-- Only 6% had a budget of 10-14K (similar to Louise's goal)
+- Only 6% had a goal of 10-14K (similar to Louise's goal)

 ---
 # Results